Raffle Regulations for Victoria – A Simple Guide

 Every state has it’s own raffle regulations.
 Please Get in touch with RaffleLink to receive free tailor-made permit advice for your next raffle.

 This government information was up-to-date at the time this blog was published.
-Always check with the VCGLR for the latest forms & fees.
+Always check with the VGCCC or the latest forms & fees.